mlwebco160/FOX-LOCAL-DESIGN-SYSTEM/Design.md

 - Scroll behavior is standard momentum scroll — no snap or parallax on the feed.
 - Carousel swipes should feel native-responsive with slight deceleration.

----

-## Tone & Personality

-FOX LOCAL feels like a **newsroom, not a lifestyle app**.
-The design communicates:

-- **Authority** — bold type, high contrast, minimal decoration
-- **Urgency** — red accents signal live and breaking content
-- **Density** — high information-per-screen, respects the user's time
-- **Trust** — consistent branding, clean hierarchy, no clutter

-Avoid anything that feels soft, playful, or decorative.
-Every design decision should ask: *does this help a user get to the news faster?*